darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 It is possible to copy a single selected tag to the clipboard from both _attached tags_ and _tag dictionary_ sections by using the pop-up menu entry "copy to clipboard".

+## find tag

+If you right click on a tag name in the _attached tags_ section and click _find tag_ then the _tag dictionary_ will show all matching tags.

 ## keyboard

 The following keys can be used within the tagging module: